 The US Substance Abuse and Mental Health Services Administration (SAMHSA) provides additional information on buprenorphine and the training required to qualify for a waiver to prescribe the drug.
 Protocols for using buprenorphine for detoxification or maintenance therapy are available for download at the US Department of Health and Human Services.

 Naltrexone, an opioid antagonist, blocks the effects of heroin and other opioids.
-The usual dosage is 50 mg orally once/day or 350 mg/week orally in 2 or 3 divided doses.
-A once-monthly depot IM formulation is also available.
+An every-4-week depot IM formulation is available and is the preferred method of administration.
 Because naltrexone is an opioid antagonist and has no direct agonist effects on opioid receptors, naltrexone is often unacceptable to opioid-dependent patients, especially those who have chronic, relapsing opioid dependence.
 For such patients, opioid maintenance treatment is much more effective.

 Naltrexone may be useful for patients with less severe dependence, early-stage opioid dependence, and strong motivation to remain abstinent.
 For example, opioid-dependent health care practitioners whose future employment is at risk if opioid use persists may be excellent candidates for naltrexone.